mlengineerels/ContrastiveLearning/README.md

 Visualization of Learned Representations
 The learned representations can be visualized using t-SNE or UMAP to observe how well the model separates different classes in the latent space.

+## Usage
+Can be used in training/ pretraining of Large Multi Models (LMM)

-### Step by step implementation can be found in scripts/ipynb notebook
+### Step-by-step implementation can be found in scripts/ipynb notebook